samiralam/rules-compendium/docs/phb/2-creating-a-character/index.md

 Some players like to increase their class’s primary ability, while others prefer to increase a low score.

-> ### Backgrounds and Species from Older Books
+!!! note "Backgrounds and Species from Older Books"

->
-> Backgrounds in older D&D books don’t include ability score adjustments.
+    Backgrounds in older D&D books don’t include ability score adjustments.
 If you’re using a background from an older book, adjust your ability scores by increasing one score by 2 and a different one by 1, or increase three scores by 1.
 None of these increases can raise a score above 20.

->
-> Similarly, species in older books include ability score increases.
+    Similarly, species in older books include ability score increases.
 If you’re using a species from an older book, ignore those increases and use only the ones given by your background.

->
-> Also, if the background you choose doesn’t provide a feat, you gain an [Origin feat](/sources/dnd/phb-2024/feats#OriginFeats) of your choice.
+    Also, if the background you choose doesn’t provide a feat, you gain an [Origin feat](/sources/dnd/phb-2024/feats#OriginFeats) of your choice.

 #### Determine Ability Modifiers

 Finally, determine your ability modifiers using the Ability Scores and Modifiers table.
 Write the modifier next to each of your scores.

 ##### Ability Scores and Modifiers

 | Score | Modifier |
 | --- | --- |